Why we love Dumbbell Training

 The ideal top set ends with the barely completed rep, a rep so difficult that attempting another rep is out of the question.

-We love the new generation of fixed weight solid steel dumbbells with urethane coating.
+We love the new generation of urethane dumbbells.
 There is not too much in the way of technology that I embrace, however, urethane dumbbells used atop rubber gym mats has revolutionized free-weight training.
 In the not to distant past, the worst fate that could befall a gym floor was iron and metal dumbbells dropped on the floor, repeatedly and continually.
 Dumbbell racks would periodically have to be moved because of the beating the floor took right in front of the dumbbell racks.
 And the noise was jarring and disturbing.

 About the Author